kalise7en/ESP_32_SNIFFER/README.md

 # ESP_32_SNIFFER

-A small handheld device inspired by the ESP Maurader that has 2.4ghz capabilities along with Wifi and Bluetooth scanning.
-Using an Esp-32-S3 alongside a TFT 2.8 screen and a nrf24 module, the Sniffer can create logs of local scans and save them to a sd card for later use.
+A compact handheld device inspired by the ESP32 Marauder, equipped with 2.4GHz capabilities for Wi-Fi and Bluetooth scanning.
+Built using an **ESP32-S3**, a **2.8" TFT display**, and an **nRF24 module**, this sniffer can perform real-time scans and log data to an SD card for later review.

-Using Arduino for the IDE and flashing the build to the S3 model a grid of icons will appear.
-The WIFI and BLUETOOTH icons do general scans that include SSID, RSSI, CHANNEL for Wifi and MAC, RSSI for Bluetooth.
-The SD card logo allows you to initialize the card and see saved files to confirm.
-The last icon is for a spectrum scanner that I will be improving on as it's scanning process isn't terribly accurate.

-The whole project has took a year on an off hitting roadbocks through the process.
-Please check out justcallmekoko/ESP32Marauder his work is amazing.

-PRODUCTS

-ESP32-S3 Development board
+---

+## 🔍 Features

+- **Wi-Fi Scanner**
+  Detects SSID, RSSI, and Channel

+- **Bluetooth Scanner**
+  Scans for MAC addresses and RSSI

+- **SD Card Logger**
+  Initialize SD card and view saved log files

+- **2.4GHz Spectrum Scanner**
+  (Currently under refinement for improved accuracy)

+---

+## 🧰 Hardware Used

+- **ESP32-S3 Development Board**
-nrf24l01 + pa + lna (radio peripheral)
+- **nRF24L01+ PA + LNA** (radio peripheral)
-ILI9341 2.8" SPI TFT LCD
+- **2.8" ILI9341 SPI TFT LCD**
-Anker A1645 nano power bank (I used this one but you can power it with anything that can supply 5v/3A) Case STL file in main.
+- **Anker A1645 Nano Power Bank** (or any 5V/3A power source)
+- **3D-Printed Case** (STL file included in repo)

+---

+## ⚙️ Software

+- **IDE**: Arduino
+- **Flashing Target**: ESP32-S3
+- **Libraries Used**:
+  - `Adafruit_GFX`
+  - `Adafruit_ILI9341`
+  - `WiFi.h`, `BluetoothSerial.h`
+  - `SD.h`, `SPI.h`
+  - And others bundled via the Arduino Library Manager

+---

+## 📸 UI Overview

+Upon boot, the device presents a grid of icons:

+- 📶 Wi-Fi Scan
+- 📱 Bluetooth Scan
+- 💾 SD Card Access
+- 📡 Spectrum Scanner

+> *More features and improvements are planned.*

+---

+## 📚 Acknowledgments

+This project was inspired by [justcallmekoko/ESP32Marauder](https://github.com/justcallmekoko/ESP32Marauder).
+Check out his repository—it's a fantastic resource for similar tools and concepts.

+---

+## 🚧 Notes

+- The spectrum scanner is functional but still being improved.
+- Logging is reliable, but parsing tools for logs will be added soon.
+- This project has been a long-term effort across a year with learning curves and roadblocks—feedback is welcome!

+---

+## 🖨️ STL File

+The STL file for the 3D-printable case is included in the repo.

+---

+## License

+MIT License (or your preferred one)